Summary

 To count the number of cells that contain positive numbers in a range, you can use the COUNTIF function.
 In the example shown, cell E6 contains this formula:

-where data is the named range B5:B15.
-The result is 7, since there are seven cells in B5:B15 that contain numbers greater than zero.
+Where data is the named range B5:B15.
+The formula returns 7, since seven cells in B5:B15 contain numbers greater than zero.

 Generic formula